 I was a member of the Arndt lab for over a year as an undergraduate and partnered with a graduate student to research how a transcription factor in yeast helped initiate transcription.
 That year of research sparked my confidence that I not only was capable of being a scientist but that I actually really enjoyed the process of doing science.
 I found that doing research was a lot different than performing labs as part of my undergraduate classes and I enjoyed that challenge.
 After my years at Pitt, I eventually continued on to earn my PhD at Cornell University under the direction of John Helmann studying transcription control in bacteria.
 I chose this area in large part because of how much I enjoyed the research I did as an undergraduate with Dr. Arndt.
 I am currently an Assistant Professor of Biochemistry at Viterbo University in La Crosse, WI where I, now as a professor, invite the next generation of undergraduates to study, understand and question how DNA transcription is controlled through my teaching and research.

-Scott is an Assistant Professor of Chemistry at Viterbo University
+Scott is an Associate Professor of Biology, Biochemistry, and Neuroscience at Viterbo University

 I graduated from the University of Pittsburgh in 2010, and the following fall began graduate school in a PhD program at Duke University.
 The ease of my transition between my undergraduate and graduate careers was enormously facilitated by the opportunities and experiences I took advantage of while at Pitt.
 I spent over two years performing research with Dr. Andrew VanDemark and participated in the HHMI Undergraduate Research Fellowship multiple times.
 These and other great experiences are why I can honestly say that I would not be where I am today without Pitt.

-Nick is a Project Management and Clinical Pharmacology Associate at Nuventra Pharma Sciences in North Carolina.
+Nick is an Associate Director, Program Management at Nuventra Pharma Sciences in North Carolina.

 I was lucky to get incredibly solid training in Jeff Brodsky's lab at Pitt.
 My experience there fueled a passion for science as well as for education and mentoring.
 I completed my doctorate at Berkeley and made a quick turn to a career in teaching.
 I taught for a year at Lock Haven University in central Pennsylvania before settling at Penn State in 2006.
 As Director of Undergraduate Studies in Biochemistry and Molecular Biology, I do a lot of academic advising and teaching.
 I derive a ton of reward being in the classroom and helping students one on one.

-Dr. Howell is the Director of Undergraduate Studies in Biochemistry and Molecular Biology at Penn State.
+Dr. Howell is an Associate Teaching Professor in Biochemistry and Molecular Biology at Penn State.

 I earned my PhD in Rodney Welch's lab at the University of Wisconsin-Madison, where I studied the roles and regulation of RpoS in Escherichia coli and Shigella.
 I am currently a postdoctoral fellow in Justin Sonnenburg's lab at Stanford University.
 Here, I am elucidating mechanisms of pathogen-microbiota-host interaction.
 The depth and breadth of what I learned from everyone at Pitt provided me with a strong foundation that continues to benefit me.
 I look back fondly on my experience as an undergraduate in the Department of Biological Sciences.